dm-shr/social-network-analytics/README.md

 # Social Network Analytics

-Welcome to the Social Network Analytics!
-This project is a personal exploration of setting up comprehensive analytics for a social network consisting of two large pieces: feed and messenger.
+This is a personal exploration of setting up comprehensive analytics for a social network consisting of two large pieces: feed and messenger.
 Through a series of hands-on steps, I've dived into various analytical techniques and tools to gain insights and drive data-informed decisions.

----
-Databases, access to the tools, and expert guidance have been generously provided by the team at Karpov.Courses (https://karpov.courses/).

 ## Project Overview